gabrielfernando01/scala_and_spark_for_bd/chapter_2/README.md

 There are two types of variables in Scala 🟥: mutable and immutable that can be defined as follows:

 - 🔵 **Mutable:** The ones whose values you can change later.
-- 🟣 **Immutable:** The ones whose values you cannot change once they habe been set.
+- 🟣 **Immutable:** The ones whose values you cannot change once they have been set.

 In Scala 🟥 variables, we can three differentes scopes, depending on the place where you have declared them: